Basic Usage¶

 runner.run()

-Note that the class default optimizer is COBYLA, while the CLI defaults to
+Default optimizer for Python API is COBYLA, while the CLI defaults to L-BFGS-B.

 Next steps¶